-"TOYOTA LOTTERY ORGANIZATION" is the subject of a scam, scammers send this email to a lot of people with a purpose to trick them into believing that they have won a cash prize.
-To claim it, recipients are asked to write back and provide certain details/information.
-We strongly recommend not to trust this email, scammers behind it might try to extract personal, confidential information and misuse it to generate revenue in various ways.
+"TOYOTA LOTTERY ORGANIZATION" is the subject line of an email scam.
+Scammers send this email to many people to trick them into believing that they have won a cash prize.
+To claim it, recipients are asked to reply and provide certain details/information.
+We strongly advise that you do NOT trust this email, as the scammers behind it will try to extort personal, confidential information and misuse it to generate revenue in various ways.

-According to this email, whoever received it has won $800,000,000 and Toyota Highlander.
-In order to claim this prize recipients are asked to provide details such as full name, contact address, country, age, gender, occupation and mobile number.
-Also, recipients are encouraged not to share information about being selected as a winner with anyone.
-Such request helps scammers not to be exposed.
-We strongly recommend not to reply to this email or provide any details.
-Scammers might misuse them to generate revenue.
-Besides, it is very likely that they might try to extract more, sensitive information.
-Neither this or any other similar email (scam) can be trusted and the best option is to ignore and delete it from the inbox.
+According to the message, whoever receives the email has apparently won $800,000,000 and a Toyota Highlander.
+To claim this prize, recipients are asked to provide details such as full name, contact address, country, age, gender, occupation, and mobile number.
+They are also advised not to share information about being selected as a winner with anyone.
+This latter request helps scammers to avoid being exposed.
+Do not reply to this email or provide any details.
+Scammers can misuse them to generate revenue.
+They might then try to extort further, sensitive information.
+Do not trust this or any other similar emails (scams).
+The best option is to ignore the message and delete the email from the inbox.